ibm-cloud-docs/Cloudant/offerings/gdpr.md

 As a user of {{site.data.keyword.cloudant_short_notm}}, you should:

  * Use the default CORS configuration to prevent unexpected access.
- * Use API keys liberally, such that components can have 'least privileged access,' coupled with the audit log.
+ * Use API keys liberally, such that components can have "least privileged access", coupled with the audit log.
 This practice allows you to understand who accessed which data.
  * Encrypt or otherwise protect (pseudonymise) sensitive data that you determine must remain invisible to {{site.data.keyword.cloudant_short_notm}}.

 ### Physical and environmental security measures